nicholasamorim/redlin/README.md

 # To Do

-- Add periodic eviction, currently only lazy eviction is supported
+- Add periodic eviction, currently only lazy eviction is supported.
-- Implement basic transaction to support INCR.
+- Implement basic transaction to support [INCR](https://redis.io/docs/latest/commands/incr/).
-- Replication.
-- Implement support for lists.
+- Implement support for lists
-- Aim to use the coroutines properly and stop using ConcurrentHashMap.
+- Aim to use the coroutines properly and stop using ConcurrentHashMap
-- RDB Persistence.
+- RDB Persistence
+- Replication
+- Proper logging
+- Tests